-- 105 - 4.
-Hearings shall be conducted by a Student Conduct Board according to the following guidelines, except as provided by Article IV A.7 below: - a.
-Student Conduct Board hearings normally shall be conducted in private. - b.
-The complainant, accused student and their advisors, if any, shall be allowed to attend the entire portion of the Student Conduct Board hearing at which information is received (excluding deliberations).
-Admission of any person to the hearing shall be at the discretion of the Student Conduct Board and/or its Student Conduct Administrator. - c.
-In Student Conduct Board hearings involving more than one accused student, the Student Conduct Administrator, in his or her discretion, may permit the Student Conduct Board hearing concerning each student to be conducted either separately or jointly. - d.
-The complainant and the accused shall have the right to be assisted by any advisor they choose, at their own expense.
-The advisor must be a member of the college community and may not be an attorney.
-Both the complainant and the accused are responsible for presenting their own information and, therefore, advisors are not permitted to speak or participate directly in any Student Conduct Board hearing before a Student Conduct Board. - e.
+- ARICUPA CUMMUNILY CULLEGE PULICIES - v.
 The complainant, the accused student, and the Student Conduct Board may arrange for witnesses to present pertinent information to the Student Conduct Board.
-The college will try to arrange the attendance of possible witnesses who are members of the college community, if reasonably possible, and who are identified by the complainant and/or accused student at least two days prior to the Student Conduct Board hearing.
+The student conduct administrator will try to arrange the attendance of possible witnesses who are members of the college community, if reasonably possible, and who are identified by the complainant and/or accused student at least two days prior to the Student Conduct Board hearing.
 Witnesses will provide information to and answer questions from the Student Conduct Board.
 Questions may be suggested by the accused student and/or complainant to be answered by each other or by other witnesses.
 This will be conducted by the Student Conduct Board with such questions directed to the chairperson, rather than to the witness directly.
 This method is used to preserve the educational tone of the hearing and to avoid creation of an adversarial environment.
-Questions of whether potential information will be received shall be resolved in the discretion of the chairperson of the Student Conduct Board. - f.
-Pertinent records, exhibits, and written statements may be accepted as information for consideration by a Student Conduct Board at the discretion of the chairperson. - g.
-All procedural questions are subject to the final decision of the chairperson of the Student Conduct Board. - h.
-After the portion of the Student Conduct Board hearing concludes in which all pertinent information has been received, the Student Conduct Board shall determine (by majority vote if the Student Conduct Board consists of more than one person) whether the accused student violated the section of this Student Conduct Code which the student is charged with violating. - i.
-The Student Conduct Board's determination shall be made on the basis of whether it is more likely than not that the accused student violated this Student Conduct Code. - 5.
-There shall be a single verbatim record, such as a tape recording, of all Student Conduct Board hearings before a Student Conduct Board (not including deliberations).
-The record shall be the property of the District. - No student may be found to have violated this Student Conduct Code because the student failed to appear before a Student Conduct Board.
-In all cases, the evidence and support of the charges shall be presented and considered. - 7.
-The Student Conduct Board may accommodate concerns for the personal safety, well-being, and/or fears of confrontation of the complainant, accused student, and/or other witness during the hearing by providing separate facilities, by using a visual screen, and/or by permitting participation by telephone, videophone, closed circuit television, video conferencing, videotape, audio tape, written statement, or other means, where and as determined in the sole judgment of the college official responsible for administration of the Student Conduct Code.
+Questions of whether potential information will be received shall be resolved in the discretion of the chairperson of the Student Conduct Board. - vi.
+The student conduct administrator will present the information he or she received. - vii.
+Pertinent records, exhibits, and written statements may be accepted as information for consideration by a Student Conduct Board at the discretion of the chairperson. - viii.
+All procedural questions are subject to the final decision of the chairperson of the Student Conduct Board. - ix.
+After the portion of the Student Conduct Board hearing concludes in which all pertinent information has been received, the Student Conduct Board shall determine (by majority vote if the Student Conduct Board consists of more than one person) whether the accused student violated the section of this Student Conduct Code which the student is charged with violating. - x.
+The Student Conduct Board's determination shall be made on the basis of whether it is more likely than not that the accused student violated this Student Conduct Code. - E. There shall be a single verbatim record, such as a tape recording, of all Student Conduct Board hearings before a Student Conduct Board (not including deliberations).
+The record shall be the property of the District. - F. No student may be found to have violated this Student Conduct Code because the student failed to appear before a Student Conduct Board.
+In all cases, the evidence and support of the charges shall be presented and considered. - G. The Student Conduct Board may accommodate concerns for the personal safety, well-being, and/or fears of confrontation of the complainant, accused student, and/or other witness during the hearing by providing separate facilities, by using a visual screen, and/or by permitting participation by telephone, videophone, closed circuit television, video conferencing, videotape, audio tape, written statement, or other means, where and as determined in the sole judgment of the college official responsible for administration of the Student Conduct Code.

-B. Sanctions
+2. Sanctions